tamaroning/wanco/README.md

 Note: Snapshot files are named `checkpoint.json` or `checkpoint.pb`.

+Read [the document](docs/cr.md) if you are interested in how this works.

 ### Compile and assemble only

 If you want to see the compiled Wasm module, specify the `-c` option when running the compiler: